This month’s Blogger Linkup, My Chronic Life Adventures is now available in audio! Press play to listen or scroll to continue reading.

-When I last updated my regular glasses it was only the reading part of my progressive lenses that changed.
+When I last updated my regular glasses, only the reading part of my progressive lenses changed.
 Since I don’t use progressive lenses in my sunglasses and my vision for distance hadn’t changed, I didn’t get a new pair.

 Who knows, maybe I will start a new fashion trend.
 Fingers crossed that my regular glasses don’t break otherwise I will end up looking like Urkle or walking around like Mr. Magoo!
 Ha Ha!

-Between COVID and my abdominal pain my time away from home has been greatly limited.
-It’s obviously impossible to avoid the virus 100%, but when I do go out, I go where precautions are being made.
-One visit was to Downtown Disney District where I felt safer than anywhere else I have been.
+Between COVID and my abdominal pain, my time away from home has been greatly limited.
+It’s obviously impossible to avoid the virus 100%, but I go where precautions are being made when I do go out.
+One visit was to Downtown Disney District, where I felt safer than anywhere else I have been.
 You can read about that experience here.
 Other than that, I only go grocery shopping and always wear a mask.

 Years of living with chronic illness/pain have taught me to be adaptable.
 I may not always like the changes or modifications that make my life less painful, but I do it because less pain is the end goal.

 What have I been watching?
-It is safe to say that my household is definately getting its money’s worth on all of our streaming services.
+It is safe to say that my household is definitely getting its money’s worth on all of our streaming services.